-- In addition, Flinders University provides the recipient with a generous living allowance paid at the rate of $25,849 (2015 full rate).
-It is tax exempt and indexed annually.
+- In addition, a stipend provides the recipient with a generous living allowance paid at the rate of $28,597 per annum (202021 rate).
+It is tax-exempt and indexed annually.

 - An FIPRS student who moves to Adelaide from overseas is eligible for an establishment allowance (after arrival at Flinders) of up to $1,485 to assist with relocation costs and airfares, provided receipts can be produced by the student.

-- Applicants must satisfy the University’s academic entry requirements for a Masters degree by research or Doctorate by research.
+- Applicants must be a citizen of any overseas country, except New Zealand, and satisfy the University’s academic entry requirements for a Masters degree by research or Doctorate by research.

-- Applicants must have met the English proficiency levels set by Flinders University for international students at the time of application.
+- Applicants must meet the English proficiency levels set by Flinders University for international students at the time of application.
 Students for whom English is a foreign language will need to provide evidence of their English language competence.